Seattle Symphony Production Manager

 In Arts Management (and in some roles more than others) it is valuable to have this varied experience because the sustainability of your art is dependent on getting the community involved.
 With a liberal arts degree you are more likely to have some way to relate to almost anyone in the community you are trying to draw in.
 You have the experience of drawing connections between your art and what they may be interested in, and thus encouraging their interest to be involved.

-We're thrilled to announce that Elizabeth has joined the Career and Employment Services team as CES Coordinator!
+In 2013, Elizabeth joined the Career and Employment Services team as CES Coordinator!

 Elizabeth's philosophy of working with Puget Sound students?
 "Every student has a unique story and I want to help them explore how every part of that story—their background, experiences, studies, and dreams—plays a role in providing direction for their future."